natecostello/van_two_point_oh/blog/2021-7-24/battery-interconnect-fab.md

 ![clamps](clamps.jpeg)
 _Glueing up the tooling._

-We narrowed the "track" that the tooling slides to aid in keeping everything parallel and perpendicular as needed.
+We narrowed the "track" that the tooling slides in to aid in keeping everything parallel and perpendicular as needed.
 We added some UHMW to improve sliding and minimize any binding under the clamping forces.

 ![jig](jig.jpeg)
 _UHMW tape FTW._